modelscope/3D-Speaker/README.md

 # 3D-Speaker

 <strong>3D-Speaker</strong> is an open-source toolkit for single- and multi-modal speaker verification, speaker recognition, and speaker diarization.
-All pretrained models can be accessed in [ModelScope](https://www.modelscope.cn/models).
+All pre-trained models are accessible on [ModelScope](https://www.modelscope.cn/models).

 ## News
 - [2023.4] [CAM++](https://github.com/alibaba-damo-academy/3D-Speaker/tree/main/egs/sv-cam++/voxceleb) training recipes on [VoxCeleb](https://www.robots.ox.ac.uk/~vgg/data/voxceleb/) released.
-CAM++ is a fast and efficient speaker embedding extractor based on a densely connected time-delay neural network (D-TDNN), adopting a novel multi-granularity pooling to conduct context-aware masking.
-CAM++ achieve 0.73% EER in Voxceleb and 6.78% EER in CN-Celeb, outperforming other main-stream speaker embedding models such as ECAPA-TDNN and ResNet32 with lower computational cost and faster inference speed.
+CAM++ is a fast and efficient speaker embedding extractor based on a densely connected time-delay neural network (D-TDNN).
+It adopts a novel multi-granularity pooling method to conduct context-aware masking.
+CAM++ achieves an EER of 0.73% in Voxceleb and 6.78% in CN-Celeb, outperforming other mainstream speaker embedding models such as ECAPA-TDNN and ResNet34, while having lower computational cost and faster inference speed.

 ## To be expected
 - [2023.4] Releasing RDINO model.